Visionatrix/Visionatrix/docs/Flows/SupirUpscaler.rst

 *This workflow is added mostly for research purposes, it is still in development.*

-**Memory requirements are directly related to the input image resolution.**
+**Memory requirements are directly related to the input image resolution, so we have added optional downscaling of input.**

 .. note:: Currently for `macOS runners` `Diffusion type` must be set to `fp32`.